MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Fit label inputs

-- Define the experimental labeling dynamics of label input(s) EMU(s) to fit:
+- Define the experimental labeling dynamics of label input(s):

-Experimental labeling dynamics of label input(s) EMU(s) should be provided as a matrix containing mean isotopic enrichments of each label input (column) at each time (row).
+Experimental labeling dynamics of label input(s) EMU(s) should be provided as a matrix containing mean molecular enrichments of each label input(s) EMU(s) (column) at each time (row).

-Here, to process the time-course mean enrichment of C:
+Here, to define the time-course mean enrichment of C as label input:

 ```bash
 > enr_input <- res$res_dyn$enrichments[, "C_1", drop=FALSE]
 ```

 Several label inputs can also be selected.
-For instance, to select C and O:
+For instance, to process C and O:

 ```bash
 > enr_input <- res$res_dyn$enrichments[, c("C_1", "O_1")]